sfahaddev/Serpent2.0/README.md

    - Press 'Enter or Space' to restart the game.

 2. **Gameplay**:
-   - Guide the snake to eat food represented by an apple.
+   - Guide the snake to eat food represented by an apple.🍎
    - As the snake consumes food, it grows longer.
    - Avoid colliding with walls or the snake's own body.